LoginRadius/engineering-portal/content/guest-post/implementing-user-authentication-and-registration-in-flutter-using-loginradius-api/index.md

 LoginRadius provides high-level, secure, and well-documented APIs to ease the implementation of authentication and user identity management.
 In this article, we discussed what LoginRadius is and its benefits, as well as how to use the LoginRadius APIs to handle user authentication and registration in a Flutter application.

-The source code of the demo application is available on [GitHub](https://github.com/iloveteajay/loginradius_example).
+The complete source code of the demo application is available on [GitHub](https://github.com/iloveteajay/loginradius_example).
 You can also check out more features the LoginRadius API provides on the [documentation](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/authentication-overview/).